Multi-Channel Speaker Verification for Single and Multi-talker Speech: Abstract

 \section{Abstract}

-To improve multi-channel Speaker Verification, we propose to bring together advancements made in multi-channel speech features.
-For robust far-field scenario, we combine so-called \emph{spectral}, \emph{spatial}, and \emph{directional} features.
-Using a simple feature concatenation scheme, we incrementally introduce new features on top of single-channel features.
-Experimented features include Inter-channel Phase Difference, multi-channel sinc convolutions, directional power ratio features and angle features.
-To maximally leverage supervised learning, our framework is also equipped with multi-channel speech enhancement and Voice Activity Detection.
-On a challenging language-mismatched test set, we obtain consistent improvements on various degradation levels.
-On noisy condition, we achieve a 32\% relative reduction in Equal Error Rate (EER) w.r.t. single-channel baseline.
-We find the improvements from speaker-dependent \emph{directional} features more consistent in noisy condition than clean.
-This is established via an analysis on several background disturbance levels.
-Lastly, we investigate if the learned multi-channel speaker embedding space can be made more discriminative through a constrastive loss based fine-tuning.
+To improve speaker verification in real scenarios with interference speakers, noise, and reverberation, we propose to bring together advancements made in multi-channel speech features.
+Specifically, we combine \emph{spectral}, \emph{spatial}, and \emph{directional} features, which includes inter-channel phase difference, multi-channel \emph{sinc} convolutions, directional power ratio features, and angle features.
+To maximally leverage supervised learning, our framework is also equipped with multi-channel speech enhancement and voice activity detection.
+On all simulated, replayed, and real recordings, we observe large and consistent improvements at various degradation levels.
+On real recordings of multi-talker speech, we achieve a 36\% relative reduction in equal error rate w.r.t. single-channel baseline.
+We find the improvements from speaker-dependent \emph{directional} features more consistent in multi-talker conditions than clean.
+Lastly, we investigate if the learned multi-channel speaker embedding space can be made more discriminative through a contrastive loss-based fine-tuning.
 With a simple choice of Triplet loss, we observe a further 8.3\% relative reduction in EER.